Recap: The Simpsons S 4 E 13 Selma's Choice

 - I Ate WHAT?: The rotten hoagie that Homer took home from a nuclear plant picnic.
 Subverted in that Homer knew what he was eating, but he kept it for so long, it began to turn purple and grow fungus on it (and he still ate it despite that and his obvious illness).
 This was based on an actual sandwich that one of the writers ate that did go bad overtime, though it never turned purple in real life.

-Lance: (in pain, having just crashed into a wall after the stunt) I'm going to Duff Gardens!
+Lance: (in pain) I'm going to Duff Gardens!

 - Jerkass: Surly of the Seven Duffs.
 He even says so himself when he refuses to get Bart off the rollercoaster ("Hey, Surly only looks out for one guy: Surly.")